vmware-tanzu/community-edition/docs/site/content/docs/assets/azure-clusters.md

 ## Create Microsoft Azure Clusters

 This section describes setting up management and workload clusters for Microsoft Azure.

+### Deploy a Management Cluster

 There are some prerequisites this process will assume.
 Refer to the [Prepare to Deploy a Cluster to Azure](../azure-mgmt) docs for instructions on accepting image licenses and preparing your Azure account.

 1. Initialize the Tanzu Community Edition installer interface.